ckramer10/FantasyIR/README.md

 Usage:

-For Fantasy Team:
+For your fantasy team:

-* Update the playersArr list in team.py to reflect your Fantasy Team.
+* Update the playersArr list in team.py to reflect your Fantasy Team
 * Run `python fantasy.py`

-For Individual player:
+For an individual player:

 * Run `python fantasy.py "enter_player_name_here"`
 * Ex: `python fantasy.py "James Harden"`